MicrosoftDocs/sql-docs/docs/azure-data-studio/usage-data-collection.md

 Azure Data Studio collects data about any crashes that occur and sends it to Microsoft to help improve our products and services.

-If you don't want to send, crash data to Microsoft, you can change the `enable-crash-reporter` runtime argument to `false`
+If you don't want to send, crash data to Microsoft, you can change the `enable-crash-reporter` runtime argument to `false`.

-* Open the Command Palette (`kb(workbench.action.showCommands)`).
+1. Open the Command Palette (`kb(workbench.action.showCommands)`).

-* Run the **Preferences: Configure Runtime Arguments** command.
+2. Run the **Preferences: Configure Runtime Arguments** command.

-* This command opens a `argv.json` file to configure runtime arguments.
+3. This command opens a `argv.json` file to configure runtime arguments.

-* Edit `"enable-crash-reporter": false`.
+4. Edit `"enable-crash-reporter": false`.

-* Restart Azure Data Studio.
+5. Restart Azure Data Studio.

 ## Extensions and telemetry